sfigg/commercialization-public/manufacture/desktop/sysprep--generalize--a-windows-installation.md

     -   Use sysprep from Command Prompt.
 Run `%WINDIR%\system32\sysprep\sysprep.exe` to open the **System Preparation Window**.
 You can also use the `Sysprep` command together with the **/generalize**, **/shutdown**, and **/oobe** options.
 See [Sysprep command-line options](sysprep-command-line-options.md) to see available options.

     ```
-    Sysprep /generalize /shutdown /oobe
+    %WINDIR%\system32\sysprep\sysprep.exe /generalize /shutdown /oobe
     ```

     >[!Note]
-    >If you are generalizing a VHD, use the `/mode:vm` options with sysprep.
+    >If you are generalizing a VHD, use the `/mode:vm` option with sysprep.

     The computer generalizes the image and shuts down.